czechmate777/assignment2/drunkbot/README.md

 bot> i like judi dench. it's too bad she had to die in james bond. user> Who's your favorite actor? bot> deffffinitely jesus. oh wait, i'm thinking about something else...
 </code></pre>

+* Reasonable Responses (3 points)
+ * When a user inputs a phrase that is not in the dictionary of pre-made responses, the drunk bot is able to generate a response based on a simple verb and noun tagging system.
+DrunkBot will try to stay coherent to the topic the user initiates by using a noun and verb pulled from the input.
+This can also produce some very humerous (and drunkenly) responses, adding to the effect of a drunka nd disorderly computer.
+ Example generated responses:
+<pre><code>user> So, what did you do this weekend?
+bot> Who are you, comrade question? user> Sorry, just making conversation. bot> Such conversation.
+Very making.
+Wow. user> If you say so. bot> Well fine then. user> Someone is feeling grumpy... bot> I also like to feeling Someone when I drink. user> Not what I meant! bot> Computers don't often meant, do they? user> I guess not. bot> Who are we talking about, you? user> no. bot> So.. do you have any plans for the weekend? user> Yeah!
+I wanted to go biking bot> I also like to go biking when I drink.
+</code></pre>
+There are many other responses that DrunkBot can easily peice together, which results in fluid, drunk conversation.

+* POS tagging - Stanford toolkit (10 points)

+* Sockets (15 points)
+ * Sockets were implemented to allow DrunkBot to talk to another DrunkBot, or any other bot using the same system.
+A simple IP-based system was implemented to allow the user of the client side to type in the address of the server.
+Output and input is passed as objects, as this proved to be the most efficient solution.
+ Sample Output:
+<pre><code>Act as client using sockets?
+yes
+Please enter server IP address: 206.87.12.13
+CLIENT: Heyyy, how you doin'?
+SERVER: Yeah, I can go doin with you.
+CLIENT: Oh yeah, absolutely.
+What do you think of Yeah?
+SERVER: Yeah, I can go think with you.
+CLIENT: Maybe next time I'll think your mom.... hue hue hue hueeeeeeee.
+</code></pre>